In this post, we are going to compare our tool UXPressia with Custellence to help you make the right choice and save

 With UXPressia, you have scalable vector-based PDFs in both dark and white printer-friendly versions.
 Exported PDF maps can be branded with your company’s logo and the brand color.
 You can also export Personas (including the multi-persona mode with all personas on the same page) and Impact Maps.

-On top of PDF, there is also a PNG and CSV export option.
-PowerPoint export is on the roadmap.
+On top of PDF, there is also a PNG, PowerPoint, and CSV export option.

 Education and Support